telerik/blazor-docs/components/breadcrumb/navigation.md

 * Dynamically generate the Breadcrumb items based on the `Url` provided by the `Location` field of the `LocationChangedEventArgs`.

-An example of such a configuration you may find in our public repository - [SubScribeToLocationChanged]().
+Here is an example for such a configuration in our public repository - [SubScribeToLocationChanged]().

 ## Notes